 Capital Assets - Capital expenditures are recorded in the Governmental Fund type.
 At the government-wide level, the Corporation capitalized equipment that is relatively permanent and of significant value.
-Relatively permanent is defined as being used in the Corporation's operations and benefitting more than a single fiscal year.
+Relatively permanent is defined as a useful life of one year or longer.
 Significant value is defined as \$5,000 or more.
 All costs related to the construction and improvement of capital assets at the Corporation are considered additions to the County's capital assets and are not accounted for as capital expenditures by the Corporation.

-Capital assets, consisting of equipment, are stated at historical cost or estimated historical cost and depreciated in the government-wide financial statements using the straight-line method over 3 - 25 years.
+Capital assets, consisting of equipment, are stated at historical cost and depreciated in the government-wide financial statements using the straight line method over 3 - 25 years.

-Land, buildings and improvements are considered assets of Harris County and are reported on their financial statements.
+Land, buildings and improvements are considered assets of the County and are reported on their financial statements.